actano/knife-profitbricks/README.md

     -x, --ssh-user USERNAME          The ssh username

+    --[no-]try-existing              Try/Do not try to use an existing server with the name first

+    --[no-]change-login              Change/Do not change initial password and upload ssh public key

 The following are optional options provided by knife:

         --[no-]bootstrap             Bootstrap the server with knife bootstrap